leancodepl/corelibrary/docs/external_integrations/authorization_ory_kratos/handling_webhooks.md

             return;
         }

-        // Send a message via MassTransit that identity has been updated await bus.Publish(
+        // Send a message via MassTransit that identity has been updated. await bus.Publish(
             new KratosIdentityUpdated(Guid.NewGuid(), Time.UtcNow, identity),
             ctx.RequestAborted);